MikiBoiko/16-fold/README.md

 # 16-fold

 A full-stack app for my card game called 16 Fold.
-Made with React Native and C#.